It’s not enough just to have a website, you need to make sure your website is optimized to achieve the goals you would like.

 How can you check the accessibility of your website?
 For one thing, the Web Accessibility Initiative provides guidelines that you can check and follow.
 And there are tools that can scan your website and provide a report.
-Ace is one that is free.Make sure your website is optimized for users – speed and accessibility are critical Click To Tweet
+Ace is one that is free.It’s not enough just to have a website, you need to make sure your website is optimized.
+Click To Tweet

 It can be tempting to take results at face value and dive right into making changes to your website.
 We always suggest analyzing a bit deeper to ensure that results are accurate and not skewed by other factors.

 Direct interpretation of results depends upon the type of testing you have done, but here are general points to break down and then interpret results:

 - If you can, segment results in ways that make sense.
 For example, by customer type or by the type of device used to access your website.

 - Remember that a “win” by a small margin might not be a real win.
 This could be an example of a test that is worth re-doing to see if you still get similar results.